mrbotcr/py3ClimMob/README.md

 Some examples of plug-ins are:

 - [BreedBase](https://github.com/BioversityCostaRica/brapi_plugin).
-This plug-in will allows you to integrate ClimMob with [BreedBase](https://breedbase.org/) Servers by storing project information as studies.
+This plug-in allows you to integrate ClimMob with [BreedBase](https://breedbase.org/) Servers by storing project information as studies.
+- [Ontology](https://github.com/BioversityCostaRica/ontology_plugin).
+This plug-in allows you to integrate ClimMob with [CropOntology.org](https://cropontology.org/) by linking ranking questions with ontological variables.

 ### Localization